Roasted Beet Salad with Mandarin Oranges and Goat Cheese

 If you don’t like beets, the good news is that you can pick around them and the rest of the salad is still really delicious, so you can make this for a mixed beet household.

-Beets usually pop up in our CSA and at our farmers market both in spring and fall, but for whatever reason, I tend to think of this as a winter and spring salad.
+I love this salad because it seems to work year-round.
+Beets usually pop up at our farmers market both in spring and fall, but for whatever reason, I tend to think of this as a winter and spring salad.
 Maybe it’s the citrus that makes it seem more wintery.
 It’s absolutely perfect this time of year as we move between seasons — we can still find winter citrus, but spring produce is just starting to show up, too.

 Either way, this roasted beet salad is right at home for celebrations throughout the year.
 I served it this year for Rosh Hashanah, at our Thanksgiving dinner, and it will probably make another appearance next week for Passover, too.
 I’ve also served it at countless dinner parties “just because” since it’s one of my favorites.